trlab-snu/trlab-snu.github.io/_pages/research_area.md

 ---

 ## Public Transportation
-We study the optimization and equity of public transportation that greatly affects the mobility of citizens.
-[For the detailed information, click here.](<https://trlab-snu.github.io/research_area/public_transportation>)
+We aim to successfully optimize public transportation that significantly affects the mobility of citizens.
+[For detailed information, click here.](<https://trlab-snu.github.io/research_area/public_transportation>)

-## User Behavior Analysis
+## Reinforcement Learning based Operational Strategy
-We analyze and understand the behavior of mobility service users so that they can have a enriched experience.
-[For the detailed information, click here.](<https://trlab-snu.github.io/research_area/user_behavior_analysis>)
+We analyze and understand the behavior of mobility services and establish an agent who can mimic human behavior.
+[For detailed information, click here.](<https://trlab-snu.github.io/research_area/reinforcement_learning>)

-## Data Based Learning and Prediction
+## Data-Based Learning and Information Generation
-Based on various methodologies including deep learning, we analyzes patterns and predicts the future by grasping the meaning contained in the data.
-[For the detailed information, click here.](<https://trlab-snu.github.io/research_area/data_based_learning_and_prediction>)
+Based on various methodologies, including deep learning, we analyze patterns and generate future information by grasping the meaning contained in the data.
+[For detailed information, click here.](<https://trlab-snu.github.io/research_area/data_based_learning>)

 ## Autonomous Driving and Safety
 We research and evaluate micro-scale manipulation methods for the reliable operation of autonomous vehicles.
-[For the detailed information, click here.](<https://trlab-snu.github.io/research_area/autonomous_driving_and_safety>)
+[For detailed information, click here.](<https://trlab-snu.github.io/research_area/autonomous_driving_and_safety>)

-## Optimization and Strategy Planning
+## Optimization Strategy
-We develop strategies for the effective use of transportation infrastructure, where huge social capital is invested.
-[For the detailed information, click here.](<https://trlab-snu.github.io/research_area/optimization_and_strategy_planning>)
+We develop strategies for effective transportation use, where huge social capital is invested.
+[For detailed information, click here.](<https://trlab-snu.github.io/research_area/optimization_strategy>)